samjt/Illustrator-Asset-Localiser/README.md

 2. Each artboard that contains localised text should have the keyword `i18n` in it's name, artboards that should be excluded should start with `-`
 3. Set a default Font and any fallback fonts required for different languages.
 The default font is specified in the `default` case in the switch statement.
 Alternate language fonts are set using the language identifier. e.g.

  `case "zh-TW":
           doc.textFrames[q].textRange.characterAttributes.textFont = app.textFonts.getByName("Meiryo-Bold");`

   Sets the font for Taiwanese to Meiryo Bold.

-Run the script, a folder named *Assets current date* will be created in the same folder as the illustrator file.
+Run the script, a folder named "Assets *current date*" will be created in the same folder as the illustrator file.
 Each language will have it's own subfolder, any artboards that did not require localisation will be exported at the top level.